scholtz/BiatecDEX/README.md

 Algorand is novel distributed ledger technology (DLT) which does not fork because of efficiency of PPoS.
 It provides instant transaction finality, sub 3 second economic finality and has highest AMM swap throughput.
 Users do not pay for failed transactions and each transfer of value even in milions costs less then a penny.

 [www.biatec.io](https://www.biatec.io)

+## Biatec DEX

+We are building DEX like solution which will utilize the Automated Market Maker smart contracts, mainly the Concentrated liquidity AMM algorithm.

+This work has been performed with support from the Algorand Foundation xGov Grants Program - [xGov#80](https://github.com/algorandfoundation/xGov/blob/main/Proposals/xgov-80.md).